ilyakava/sup/README.md

 Although the least frequent running choice is "Daily" on heroku, these jobs will actually be run on Friday, Sunday, and Saturday respectively (for info on why: look in `./lib/tasks/scheduler.rake`).

-With the configuration in the above table: S'ups are scheduled 12:30pm EST on Friday, email invitations to S'ups are sent 11am EST on Sundays, and S'up followups are sent 11am on Saturday.
+With the configuration in the above table: S'ups are scheduled 12:30pm EST on Friday, email invitations to S'ups are sent 11am EST on Sundays, and S'up followups are sent 11am EST on Saturday.
 This app will work fine without followup emails scheduled, but by responding to followup emails accurately, the quality of S'ups will be greater.

 ### Adding teams (Heroku)